-9. A candidate who has passed Pure Mathematics II and Pure Mathematics III for any other Degree or Diploma without having passed Mathematics IA or IB may under Regulation 10 (a) of the Enrolment and Course Regulations (General) be credited with Pure Mathematics II for unit (1) and Pure Mathematics III for unit (1) and Pure Mathematics III for unit (7), (8), or (9) under Regulation 3.
+9. A candidate who has passed Pure Mathematics II and Pure Mathematics III for any other Degree or Diploma without having passed Mathematics IA or IB may under Regulation 9 of the Enrolment and Course Regulations (General) be credited with Pure Mathematics II for unit (1) and Pure Mathematics III for unit (7), (8), or (9) under Regulation 3.